erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 ## TODO

-- When repeat = true, min: 2, max: 5 should limit the number of repeats to 5 and require a minimum of 2.
-- Add pre-sets, overriding existing values.
 - Use this tool to create your own form schemas.
 E.g. a two-column layout, where you define your schema in the left column, and see the results in the right column.